ocupop/mapbox-locate/src/_sessions/locate-live-chris-anderson-on-hacking-racing-and-community-building.md

 ---
 layout: session
-title: 'Self-driving DIY Robocars: Donkeycars - the dream'
+title: 'Self-driving DIY Robocars: Donkeycars - the Dream'
 summary: >-
   Learn how Chris is creating a new surface area for developers to start working on self-driving car tech, once again pairing open source projects and